txcrew/pkrdocs/content/guide/properties/classifications/system.md

 {{< badge "Concept: Ride" >}}
 {{% /details %}}

-{{% details title="Dark coaster" closed="true" %}}
+{{% details title="Dive" closed="true" %}}
-Themed roller coasters featuring show scenes and dark ride segments that transition into intense coaster elements like steep drops and sharp turns.

-Example
-* Flight of Fear at Kings Island
-* Blazing Fury at Dollywood
-* Revenge of the Mummy at Universal Studios Orlando
+Coaster system featuring a vertical drop preceded by a holding brake, creating for a momentary pause at the top before plunging down.
 {{< badge "Coaster" >}}
 {{% /details %}}